 As Shavuot draws near, do you find yourself asking, “What is the significance of this celebration?”
 If you are a Christian, you believe that Jesus fulfilled the law, making the Shavuot celebration obsolete, but that just isn't true.
 Discover the connection between Shavuot and Pentecost…

-God’s Word can reveal the truth about Shavuot and the connection between Shavuot and Pentecost while affirming the relevance that this celebration has in your life today.
+God’s Word tells us about this prophetic Feast of the Lord.
+The Word gives us the connection between Shavuot and Pentecost while affirming the relevance this celebration has in your life today.

 The word Shavuot literally means weeks.
-It is named for the 7-week (50 day) time period or counting of the Omer that occurred between Passover and Shavuot.
+It is named for the 7-week (50 days) time period of the Counting Down of the Omer that occurs between Passover and Shavuot.
 For centuries, Shavuot has been recognized as the giving of divine knowledge from the LORD.

 “Then the Lord said to Moses, ‘Go to the people and consecrate them today and tomorrow, and let them wash their clothes.
 And let them be ready for the third day.
 For on the third day the Lord will come down upon Mount Sinai in the sight of all the people.’”—Exodus 19:10-11